Alberto199810/FinTech-Proj-NA/README.md

 The main contract of our project, where almost all the main operations happen is **CommitRevealElections**.
 Below are presented the most relevant features.

-#### IMPORTANT: All the following features are modifiable by the owner of the contract when he sets up the constructor for the contract.
+#### IMPORTANT: All the following features are modifiable by the owner of the contract when he/she sets up the constructor for the contract.
 He/She is totally free of deciding each of these options.

 #### TIME PERIODS:
 ```